BHashemi2021/UFOs/README.md

 ## Summary

-  1- One draback of this webpage is that all the data is loaded when the webpage is run for the first time.
+  1- One draback of this webpage is that the reset button is rather obscure and one needs to look for it.

-  2- The webpage could be improved if several related images could accompany the searches, e.g. triangular vs circulr, etc shape of UFOs.
+  2- All the data is loaded when the webpage is run for the first time.

   3- The webpage could be further improved if the users could print out or email their search results.